Carlisle Adams

 Carlisle M. Adams is a Canadian cryptographer and computer security researcher.
 Formerly senior cryptographer at Entrust, he is currently a professor at the University of Ottawa.
 His notable work includes the design (with Stafford Tavares) of the block ciphers CAST-128 and CAST-256, whose S-boxes are based on the non-linear properties of bent functions.
 He also helped organize the first Selected Areas in Cryptography (SAC) workshop in 1994.
 He is also the security advisor of the Ottawa-based electronic signature company Signority.

+Publications

+Request For Comments

+Adams is the (co)author of the following RFCs: